 By Andrew Mefferd

-Almost a year ago, in the August 2019 issue of Growing for Market, we published an article entitled “Social and racial justice on farms.”
+In the August 2019 issue of Growing for Market, we published an article entitled “Social and racial justice on farms.”
 As the editor, I did not think it was particularly radical.
 In my eyes, it was mainly a guide for farmers who have been underserved and discriminated against by our farming system (more on that later) to find resources and start farms.
 I honestly did not expect it to cause controversy.

 However, in the month following publication, we got more than a couple nastygrams from people who took exception with the article.
 In fact, we got more feedback on that one article than any other in the five years since I took over the magazine.
 The rankled readers said they wanted us to stay out of politics, and a few canceled their subscriptions.